embench/embench-dsp/doc/README.md

     - [Addendum: how to use this License for your documents](#addendum-how-to-use-this-license-for-your-documents)

 <!-- End of ToC insertion -->

+## Future work
+The benchmarks presently do not implement global scaling factors or cache warmup features as Embench-IoT does.
+This is left to a future release of the benchmark suite.

 ## Building and running Embench DSP